kbase/kb_sdk/doc/Module_builder.md

     source src/sh/mobu-completion.sh

 # Get started
-Once the kb-mobu command is in your PATH, you can get additional help by running:
+Once the kb-sdk command is in your PATH, you can get additional help by running:

-    kb-mobu help
+    kb-sdk help

 The module builder can generate an executable wrapper for long-running code (i.e., code that runs for more than ~20 seconds and should be queued by some execution engine).
 This basic usage guide will focus on this feature.

 The module builder operates on an interface specification file ("spec file") written in KIDL (KBase Interface Description Language).
 We assume you have some basic understanding of this format and how to define types and functions.
 The best way to get started is to create an example module in your language of choice (Perl, Python or Java), look at its structure and contents, and structure your module similarly.
-The next section describes how to use `kb-mobu init` to set up your module directory, including the option to set up an example.
+The next section describes how to use `kb-sdk init` to set up your module directory, including the option to set up an example.

-# kb-mobu init
+# kb-sdk init

 There are a few functions built into the module builder.
 Let's start with `init`.

-    kb-mobu init [-ev] [-l language] [-u username] module_name
+    kb-sdk init [-ev] [-l language] [-u username] module_name

-The kb-mobu init function creates a new directory with the given module name (any whitespace is replaced with underscores) and populates it with the basic structure of a KBase module.
+The kb-sdk init function creates a new directory with the given module name (any whitespace is replaced with underscores) and populates it with the basic structure of a KBase module.
 Optionally, this can also be filled with an executable example module.

 _Options:_<br/>
 -v, --verbose&nbsp;&nbsp;&nbsp;&nbsp;Show verbose output about which files and directories are being created.<br/>